 Instructions

-- Preheat oven to 350 degrees.
-Peel and cut butternut squash into 1-inch cubes.
-Drizzle 1 tablespoon vegetable oil over the butternut squash and stir to coat it well.
-Bake for about 30 minutes or until the butternut squash is fork-tender.
+- Drizzle 1 tablespoon of vegetable oil over the butternut squash and stir to coat it well.
+Bake until the squash is fork tender, about 30 minutes.
 Do not let the squash brown.

-- Toast the pumpkin seeds in a small skillet.
-Heat through until they become fragrant.
-Remove from heat immediately.
+- Toast the pumpkin seeds in a small skillet until they become fragrant.
+Immediately remove from heat.

 I kept it vegan and used full fat canned coconut milk in place of Dairy and apple honey.
 It was excellent.